NUbots/NUbots/module/purpose/Defender/README.md

 In the ready state, makes a Ready subtask.

-In the playing state (for both normal game mode and penalty shootout), finds the ball, fixates on the ball, walks to the ball if the ball is in the defenders bounded box defensive area, and kicks the ball.
+In the playing state for normal game mode, finds the ball, fixates on the ball, walks to the ball if the ball is in the defenders bounded box defensive area, and kicks the ball.

 If ball is outside bounded box area and ball is in opposition half, defender is clamped to the edge of bounding box closest to ball.